gitarman94/PatchPilot/README.md

 │           service.rs                # Provides the core service for the PatchPilot client, including running in the background and maintaining client health.
 │           system_info.rs            # Collects system information (e.g., CPU, RAM, OS version) to send back to the server.
 │
-└───templates                        # HTML templates used by the Rust server for the web UI.
+├───templates                         # HTML templates used by the Rust server for the web UI.
 │       client_detail.html            # Template for showing detailed information about a specific client (e.g., status, updates, system info).
 │       dashboard.html                # Main dashboard template that aggregates information about all clients and allows admin actions.

+└───static                            # HTML resource location │   │   favicon.ico                   # Decorative favorite icon used around the site
+│
 ````

 ---